kiancchen/Vending-Machine/Sprint3Report.md

 ![Screen Shot 2020-11-20 at 3.00.37 PM.png](https://i.loli.net/2020/11/20/DejKxI4AXYvU6W9.png)

-After click the `Cancel` button, it will back to default window.
+After click the `Cancel` button, it will back to default window and record this transaction to be cancelled with reason "user cancelled".

 ### Check card

-After click the `check` button, if the card information is not correct, it will display an alert notify current user the card is wrong, when the information is correct. it will back to default window.
+After click the `check` button, if the card information is incorrect, it will display an alert notify current user the card is wrong.
+If the information is correct, this transaction is succeeded.

 ![Screen Shot 2020-11-20 at 3.06.00 PM.png](https://i.loli.net/2020/11/20/EL5eHJ4KOFqbMtv.png)

 ![Screen Shot 2020-11-19 at 10.02.02 PM.png](https://i.loli.net/2020/11/20/oGTPhIwsXMNfWr8.png)

-If the user tick the `Save card` and click `Check` button. if user is anoymous, it will display an alert to notify user is anoymous which does not right to save the card.
+If the user tick the `Save card` and click `Check` button. if user is anonymous, it will display an alert to notify user is anonymous which does not right to save the card.

 ![Screen Shot 2020-11-20 at 3.00.37 PM.png](https://i.loli.net/2020/11/20/rSQKeTAFvxk3JWZ.png)